Nightmares, Night Terrors and Sleepwalking

 Sleepwalking

 Sleepwalking, like nightmares, may occur in preschoolers, grade schoolers or adolescents, and are most common between ages 4 and 8 years.
 A family history of sleepwalking is commonly noted.
 As with night terrors, sleep deficits, illness and some medications make children more prone to sleep walking.
 Children who sleep walk may be found wandering or engaging in behaviors without being fully awake.
-If you your child is sleepwalking, gently lead them back to their room.
+If your child is sleepwalking, gently lead them back to their room.
 Ensure that safety measures are in place to keep the sleepwalking child from injury.
 Having a room located away from stairs, using gates or placing a bell on the door to alert a parent are good safety measures.
 Sleepwalking also typically becomes less frequent toward the adolescent years.

 An additional helpful strategy for parents dealing with nightmares, night terrors or sleepwalking is to keep a sleep log for your child.
 Helpful information would include: where the child sleeps, the number of hours of sleep each night, length and timing of naps, how long in bed before falling asleep, number of episodes of night waking per night, any changes or stressors, use of media or electronics around bedtime, comfort items needed to fall asleep, how you respond when your child wakes.
 Keeping this log over a period of a few weeks may help you identify triggers and solutions to these common sleep problems.
 This log will also be very helpful to us when discussing sleep problems with you.